HEPA Vacuum Cleaner Buying Guide

 When it is time for dust disposal after vacuuming, bagged vacuum

-cleaners are better for allergy sufferers, because the dust is collected in a sealed bag.
+cleaners are generally a better choice for those dealing with allergy or asthma, because the dust is collected in a sealable bag.

-However, bagged vacuum cleaners can lose suction power as the bag fills up.
+However, bagged vacuum cleaners can lose suction power as the bag fills up, so with a bagged vacuum cleaner, it's important to keep an eye on the dust bag change indicator.

-Miele vacuum cleaners have special, high-quality bags that automatically seal themselves upon removal.
+Miele vacuum cleaners have special, high-quality filterbags (as mentioned above) that feature a spring loaded mechanism to automatically seal themselves upon removal.

 have a small plastic cap attached to the bag so that before removing it, you can seal